Nanophotonic Super-dephasing in Collective Atom-Atom Interactions: Universal Power-Law Dependence of Nano-EM Collective Dephasing

 \subsection{Reflection coefficient calculations}

-~ For isotropic media, the above reflection coefficient $r_{ss}(q)$ can be obtained from the Fresnel formula Eqs.~(\ref{fresnel1},~\ref{fresnel2}).
-For hyperbolic and gyromagnetic media, the closed-form expressions of $r_{ss}(q,\theta)$ at all $q, \theta$ are complicated.
-However, we only focus on $q\gg k_0$ behaviors.
-Therefore, for hyperbolic and gyrotropic media, we find the results in Table.~1 in the main text by taking $q/k_0\gg 1$ in reflection coefficients $r_{ss}(q,\theta)$ of uniaxial media~\cite{sosnowski1972polarization} (see Sec.~S5) and gyrotropic media~\cite{khandekar2019thermal}.
-Meanwhile, we can also find $r_{ss}(q/k_0 \to \infty)$ by using the general methods described below.
+~ For isotropic media, the above reflection coefficient $r_{ss}(q)$ can be obtained from the Fresnel formula.
+For hyperbolic and gyromagnetic media, the closed-form expressions of $r_{ss}(q,\theta)$ at all $q, \theta$ are complicated, but simple asymptotic expressions at $q\gg k_0$ can be obtained.
+In this paper, we find the results in Table.~\ref{tab:table1} for hyperbolic and gyrotropic media by taking $q/k_0\gg 1$ in the reflection coefficient $r_{ss}(q,\theta)$ expressions for uniaxial media (from Ref.~\cite{sosnowski1972polarization}) and gyromagnetic media (from Ref.~\cite{khandekar2019thermal}).
+Alternatively, we can also find $r_{ss}(q/k_0 \to \infty)$ by using the general methods described below~\cite{khandekar2019thermal}.

-We now briefly describe the calculations of $r_{ss}(q,\theta)$ for general bianisotropic material slabs with local EM response.
+We now briefly describe the general approaches to calculate $r_{ss}(q,\theta)$ for general bianisotropic material slabs with local EM response, following the discussions in Ref.~\cite{khandekar2019thermal}.
 In general, $r_{ss}(q,\theta)$ can be solved from the Maxwell equations and EM boundary conditions.
 We consider a material slab perpendicular to the $z$ direction.
 We consider a plane wave with frequency $\omega$ and in-plane momentum $q$ incident on the slab.
 The x, y, and z components of momentum of the incident plane wave are $q_x=q\cos{\theta}$, $q_y=q\sin{\theta}$, and $k_z=\sqrt{k_0^2-q^2}$.
 For the transmitted EM fields $\mathbf{E}^t$ and $\mathbf{H}^t$ inside the material slab, we write the Maxwell equation as~\cite{khandekar2019thermal}: